tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

     B -- NONE ---> O[[ChangeTargetSpeed]];
 ```

+#### Values
+By using `speed_change::RelativeTargetSpeed` you can set the target speed of the entity relative to another entity.
 | Value        | Type                              | Description                                                    |
 | ------------ | --------------------------------- | -------------------------------------------------------------- |
 | name         | string                            | Name of the entity.                                            |
 | target_speed | speed_change::RelativeTargetSpeed | Relative target speed.                                         |
 | continuous   | bool                              | If true the entity will keep the speed until the next command. |

+If `continuous` is set to `false`, job to accelerate to target speed will be deleted after the velocity has reached the target speed.
+If set to `true`, the entity will keep the speed until the next longitudinal control command ordered.

+`target_speed.reference_entity_name` is the name of the entity that the target speed is relative to.
+The target speed of the entity will be same as the target speed of the reference entity.
+- By setting `target_speed.type` to `DELTA`, you can set the target speed of the entity to be the target speed of the reference entity plus the value of `target_speed.value`.
+- By setting `target_speed.type` to `FACTOR`, you can set the target speed of the entity to be the target speed of the reference entity multiplied by the value of `target_speed.value`.

+#### Values
+By using `speed_change::RelativeTargetSpeed` you can set the target speed of the entity relative to another entity.
 | Value        | Type                              | Description                                                    |
 | ------------ | --------------------------------- | -------------------------------------------------------------- |
 | name         | string                            | Name of the entity.                                            |